thetensor-space/TameGenus/README.md

 ## Feedback and Bugs

 We welcome general feedback about the package and challenging examples.
-To report bugs, please create an "Issue" in the TameGenus repository site on GitHub, or @-mention any of the above contributors.
+To report bugs, please create a [New Issue](https://github.com/thetensor-space/TameGenus/issues/new) under the [Issues](https://github.com/thetensor-space/TameGenus/issues) tab in the TameGenus repository, or @-mention any of the above contributors in your forked repository.